act-rules/act-rules.github.io/descriptive-link-5effbb.md

 #### Passed Example 7

-The context afforded by the list and the link text describe the purpose of the links.
+The context provided by the list and the link text describe the purpose of the links.

 ```html
 <ul>